leafnode-app/leafnode/README.md

 - [ ] Uptime kuma and status
 - [ ] notification service - https://ntfy.sh/
 - [ ] auto deploy and job to auto pull and run on vm
+- [ ] Easy way to copy IDs of text
+- [ ] Getting the url of document easily (to get if you want to use externally)
 - [ ] Some demos, examples (2-3)

 ## Functions to potentially add